 Blumira’s built-in detections can alert you about each of these suspicious attacker behaviors that lead to a data breach or ransomware attack.

-You can deploy Blumira’s free trial in a matter of hours.
+You can deploy Blumira Free SIEM in a matter of minutes.
 Try it today and execute some of these tests to see the immediate security value that Blumira can offer.

 Learn More About EDR Testing